The baby name Leonidas remains rare, even as Leo roars at the top of the popularity charts.

 It would take more than a century for the baby name Leonidas to enter the mainstream.

-In the year 2006, 19 boys received the baby name Leonidas.
+In the year 2006, just 19 boys received the baby name Leonidas.
+Then came the movie.

 By 2008, that number surged to 241 births, enough to put the baby name Leonidas in the US Top 1000 at #880.

 A 2014 sequel, 300: Rise of an Empire, followed.
 While Leonidas wasn’t part of the story – obviously – he was seen in flashbacks.
-Factor in our ongoing affection for Top 100 name Leo, and it’s easy to see why this name has continued to gain.
+Factor in our ongoing affection for Top 100 name Leo, and it’s easy to see why this name gained so dramatically in use.

 Pretty impressive for a name launched by a king who died in battle over 2500 years ago.